 Offer Cold Treats

 With all the food restrictions while wearing braces, it’s okay to splurge every now and then.
-Keep your freezer stocked with your teens favorite frozen desserts.
+Keep your freezer stocked with your teen’s favorite frozen desserts.
 Things like popsicles, ice cream, frozen yogurt, and sherbet not only taste delicious, but they help soothe inflamed tissues as well.

 Help Them Avoid Crunchy and Chewy Treats

 Chewy and crunchy foods are the fastest way to damage braces.
 These types of foods can break wires and pull brackets off the teeth.
-If you have a weakness for these types of treats, store them separately so your teen will not be tempted.
+If you have a weakness in these types of treats, store them separately so your teen will not be tempted.